Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Cleaning and Maintenance

-Day-to-day cleaning is genuinely easier with integrated.
-Wipe the counter with a wet cloth, the basin gets cleaned at the same time — no metal-to-stone rim to work around like an undermount, no top rim to wipe around like a drop-in.
-The bonding seams between the basin's wall panels and at the perimeter need the same wipe-down attention as the rest of the counter (and need the periodic re-fill noted in the cons section), but day-to-day they don't trap dirt the way a metal rim does.
+Day-to-day cleaning is truly easier with integrated.
+Wipe the counter with a wet cloth and the basin gets cleaned at the same time.
+There's no metal-to-stone rim to work around like an undermount.
+There's no top rim to wipe around like a drop-in.

 Material-specific maintenance notes: